Handy tips for checking the authenticity of your Polo shirts, jackets, trousers and more.

 What Materials and Construction are used in Genuine Polo Clothing?

 Buttons on genuine Polo garments are usually plain mother of pearl style round buttons, well sewn with little to no excess thread.
-These buttons are almost never embossed or printed on; while some genuine items may have embossed buttons, if the garment in question has buttons with imagery or words printed on them there is a high chance of the item being fake.
+These buttons are almost never embossed or printed on; while some genuine items may have embossed buttons, if the garment in question has buttons with imagery or words printed on them there is a high chance of the item being fake, especially if the embossing or printing is either of poor quality and rubbing off, or contains spelling errors.
 See the section on examples of fakes near the end of the article for an example.

-Construction is an easier one to gauge.
-Polo Ralph Lauren garments are usually true-to-size fits, sometimes on the slimmer side.
 If you normally take a Size S and the item in question is a supposed size S but fits like a parachute over a treetop, it’s likely a counterfeit.
-If the whole garment features the same print or pattern, check to see whether there has been any attempt at aligning the patterns where the seams lie; a lower quality counterfeit will not bother doing this.
-Also, I have seen some fake Ralph Lauren polos that do not feature the usual split at the lower hem used to make the shirt fit better when the wearer is seated; if the seam is sealed right to the bottom of the garment this is a sign of poor construction and a likely sign of a fake!
+If the whole garment features the same print or pattern, check to see whether there has been any attempt at aligning the patterns where the seams lie; a lower quality counterfeit will not bother doing this, while the pattern matching on genuine Polo items tends to be quite good (again, impressive given the scale of manufacture!).
+I have seen some fake Ralph Lauren polos that don’t feature the usual side vents at the hem used to make the shirt move better when the wearer walks and sits; if the seam is sealed right to the bottom of the garment, this is a sign of poor construction and a likely sign of a fake.

-Some examples of fake Polo Ralph Lauren garments:
+Some examples of counterfeited Polo Ralph Lauren garments to avoid:

 Here are two examples of tags used on fake Polo Ralph Lauren items.
-I have seen a suspiciously large quantity of counterfeits bearing the tags of the left image in Savers stores recently.
 Both of the polos above featured good replications of the Polo Pony on the chest, and decent quality material; the giveaway was in these tags, the laundry tags (vague ones with few symbols and no more information than ‘100% Cotton’ as I spoke of earlier!) and the sizing.

-This counterfeit was a giveaway from the start; poor construction, low quality fabric.
-But the biggest giveaways can be seen in the above images; compare this tag to the examples of correct tags shown previously, and note the cheap looking printed buttons with excess thread protruding from them.
+This one was a giveaway from the start; poor construction, low quality fabric.
+The biggest giveaways can be seen in the above images; compare this tag to the examples of correct tags shown previously, and note the cheap looking printed buttons with excess thread protruding from them.

 Fake with Bad Tags, Cheap Buttons:

 Note the cheap clear plastic buttons used, along with the standout tag.
-Not even the right colour!
+It’s the kind of cheap plain polyester tag you’d expect to see on merchandise polos or uniforms.

 Conclusion: Keep your eyes peeled!

-Hopefully this article will help you authenticate your prospective purchases.
-Make sure you double check when buying second hand or thrifting, avoid dubious looking items, and you can have the peace of mind that you have just scored an authentic piece of Polo clothing!
+Hopefully this article will help guide you in your prospective purchases.
+Make sure you double check when buying second hand or thrifting, avoid dubious looking items, and you can have the peace of mind that you have just scored an authentic piece of Polo clothing.

 If you would prefer not to run the risk, you can always buy new!
 You can often pick up bargains on Polo clothing through genuine online retailers or at outlet stores.